This is now a topic of concern because sending money to Nigeria from other countries is always of great help to our relatives and friends living here.

 In this article, I’ll share with you the best apps to send money to Nigeria and how sending money to Nigeria actually works.

 This guide will go a long way to create additional value, by pointing out the actual challenges and ways to totally avoid them.

 However, there are usually charges associated with these transfers, so you need to check your fees.
 The best services will definitely always offer quite reasonable rates that’ll be convenient.

-To make things easier for you, we have carefully selected some apps we think will suite your international money transfer needs to Nigeria.
+To make things easier for you, we have carefully selected some apps we think will suit your international money transfer needs to Nigeria.

-- 1 Best Apps to Send Money to Nigeria in 2021
+- 1 Best Apps to Send Money to Nigeria (Safe and Secure)

-Best Apps to Send Money to Nigeria in 2021
+Best Apps to Send Money to Nigeria (Safe and Secure)

-Payoneer is an online banking platform through which people and send and receive money in Nigeria.
+Payoneer is an online banking platform through which people send and receive money in Nigeria.

 With Payoneer, you can open a virtual bank account in various currencies such as US Dollars, Euros and British Pounds.